tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

 &#x200B;

 The first day I had to work with the extra duty included started off with me spilling coffee all over my work pants causing me to almost be late for once.
 The construction crews were to be on-site and would remain underneath the building for the next month or so.
-Sam seemed to be pretty upset about this, and it was earlier confirmed when Ray spoke about the phone call he overheard.
-I can only assume, at least.
+Sam seemed to be pretty upset about this, and it was confirmed when Ray spoke about the phone call he overheard.
 There was a huge hole they dug just to the east side of the building and for up to twelve hours a day, we would see the workers doing their thing.
 Throughout all of it, I couldn’t really keep tabs on everything they were doing exactly.
-No, my workload was getting in the way of me trying to catch a look at anything out of the ordinary.
-Minus this entire crew being here and the special agents, of course.

 &#x200B;